Your Brain Wanders for Nearly Half Your Waking Hours - The Hidden Role of Daydreaming

 Mind-wandering is not a sign of poor attention or laziness.
 Neuroscience research has revealed that mind-wandering is the activity of the brain's "default mode network" (DMN).

 The DMN is a neural circuit that activates when you are not focused on an external task.
-When you are spacing out, the brain is not resting - the DMN is hard at work.
+When you are spacing out, the brain is not resting; the DMN is hard at work.
 DMN activity is estimated to account for 60 to 80% of the brain's total energy consumption, meaning the brain is actually extremely busy when you are "doing nothing."

 Three Functions of Mind-Wandering

-Second, organizing and consolidating memories.
 The DMN retrieves and reorganizes past memories.
 When a random old memory suddenly pops into your head while you are spacing out, that is the DMN performing memory maintenance.
 This process is part of how the brain extracts lessons from experience and locks them into long-term memory.

 The Dark Side of Mind-Wandering

 Whether mind-wandering causes unhappiness or unhappy people are simply more prone to mind-wandering is still debated.
-But the finding that mindfulness practice - deliberately bringing attention back to the present moment - improves well-being makes sense in this context.
+But the finding that mindfulness practice, deliberately bringing attention back to the present moment, improves well-being makes sense in this context.

 Takeaway

 People spend roughly half their waking hours thinking about something other than the task in front of them.
-This is not a defect - it is the brain performing vital work: simulating the future, organizing memories, and generating creative connections.
+This is not a defect; it is the brain performing vital work: simulating the future, organizing memories, and generating creative connections.
 However, when the wandering skews negative, happiness suffers, so practicing bringing your attention back to the present is valuable.
 The next time you catch your mind drifting, consider it a sign that your brain is busy doing important work behind the scenes.